My Love Affair with Jars

 Well, that same sense of pride still wells up when I find uses for would-be tossers.
 Like jars!
 Sara Vahle got me started with her recycled jar centerpiece.
 Since then I pretty much save every jam, salsa, and spaghetti sauce jar I empty, figuring I’ll find some use for them.

-Jars have taken on a new level of excitement now that we have zero containers (only packed clothes and electronics for our move to Prague).
-So I’m pretty happy with my two little salsa jars
+Jars have taken on a new level of excitement now that we have zero containers (we only packed clothes and electronics for our move to Prague).
+So I’m pretty happy with my little salsa jar.

-that make my earrings easy to see, grab, and put back,
+It makes my earrings easy to see, grab, and put back.

-(which beats the gift box I stuffed them into for packing… even though it IS a Tiffany’s box… that came with a free key chain from the grand opening I covered as a reporter… because I’m not actually a Tiffany’s kind of girl… though I do love their signature turquoise…),
+Which beats the jewelry box I stuffed them all into for packing… even though it IS a Tiffany’s box… that came with a free key chain from the grand opening I covered as a reporter… because I’m not actually a Tiffany’s kind of girl… though I do love their signature turquoise…),

-and that keep my wine bottle stoppers from rolling around in the classy/handy cardboard box I repurposed from some Ikea purchase,
+And I love my other little salsa jar that keeps my wine bottle stoppers from rolling around in the classy/handy cardboard box I repurposed from some Ikea purchase.

-and a garbanzo bean jar that makes my art supply shelf look charming enough to belong to Van Gogh, or someone.
-(Nevermind that my art supply shelf has one box of tiny acrylics, one jar of paintbrushes, and a few tiny canvases (not shown).)
+And I also love my garbanzo bean jar that makes my art supply shelf look charming enough to belong to Van Gogh, or someone.
+(Nevermind that my art supply shelf has one box of tiny acrylics and eight paintbrushes.)

 Exhale.
 There.